Mungari/install_package/README.md

 # install_package
-This is a sample ansible role to restart a service.
+This is a sample ansible role to install a package.
 It requires the following variables:

 | var_name | required | description            |
 |----------|----------|------------------------|